Cultural-Art-Committee-Nogales-Arizona/WLBA-Project/README.md

 We organize community festivals in collaboration with local entities, creating vibrant showcases of Nogales' cultural wealth.
 These festivals are not just celebrations; they are a testament to our commitment to promoting inclusivity and fostering pride among our residents.
 By collaborating with educators, historians, and artists, we create a dynamic platform for the exchange of ideas, knowledge, and artistic expressions.

+## License and agreement
+//This project is licensed under the terms of the MIT license.
+You are free to use this  software for any purpose, commercial or otherwise, as long as you provide attribution in the manner specified
+This project is licensed under the terms of the MIT license.
+You can read more about it [here](http://opensource.org/licenses/MIT).//

 ## Read Me

 Thank you for taking the time to learn about the Cultural Arts Committee of Nogales.
 In this Read Me file, you'll find an essay that encapsulates our organization's mission, the dedicated individuals steering our initiatives on the Board of Directors, and the various ways we contribute to the preservation and celebration of our cultural heritage.

 Feel free to explore our activities, attend our festivals, and join us in fostering a community where diversity is celebrated, and traditions are cherished.
 Together, let's continue weaving the vibrant tapestry that is the cultural heritage of Nogales, Arizona.